p2panda/website/_posts/2024-12-06-p2panda-release.md

 ![Tired by happy p2panda team: adz, sam and glyph in London](/assets/images/adz_sam_glyph.jpg)

-> Tired by happy p2panda team: adz, sam and glyph in London
+> Tired by happy p2panda team: adz, sam and glyph in London.